This rolling planner tracks the key tax announcements that impact the 2024-25 tax year and beyond. This planner is updated on an ongoing basis.

 - The government's response is awaited.

-- In July 2024 a new fiscal lock was announced to ensure that any Government making significant and permanent tax and spending changes will be subject to an independent assessment by the Office for Budget Responsibility (OBR), giving the OBR the power to produce an assessment at a time of its choosing.
+- In July 2024 a new fiscal lock was announced to ensure that any Government making significant and permanent tax and spending changes will be subject to an independent assessment by the Office for Budget Responsibility (OBR).

 AML